The Get Key path

 Why it matters

-GitQi needs to know your GitHub token, your AI key, and which repository to publish to.
-Rather than asking you every time, it reads this from a file called secrets.js that sits next to your HTML.
+GitQi needs to know your GitHub token, your Gemini key, and which repository to publish to.
+Rather than asking you every time, it reads these values from a file called secrets.js that sits next to your HTML.
 This file is the only thing you configure.
 It never gets uploaded — GitQi is specifically designed to strip it out before publishing.

 How to do it